h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 Different slices through the PDF reveal important properties about correlation:

 ![Cross-Section Visualization](../Images/Contour_Plots/ex3_gaussian_3d_cross_sections.png)
-*Figure 11: Cross-sections of probability density functions along different directions for various correlation values.
+*Cross-sections of probability density functions along different directions for various correlation values.
 The red line shows the cross-section along the y=x direction, blue along the x-axis, and green along the y=-x direction.*

 These cross-sections show:
 - With no correlation (ρ = 0), all directional cross-sections have the same shape